Becoming a counsellor

 NCCS is an approved provider of CPCAB counselling courses.
 CPCAB are the UK's leading specialist awarding body for counselling.
 To become a 'qualified' counsellor (recognised by counselling membership bodies - see above) via the CPCAB course progression route you will be required to undertake the following as a minimum: -

-- Level 2 Certificate in Counselling Studies (CSK-L2) - 90 guided learning hours (GLH) completed in a classroom environment PLUS;
+- Level 2 Certificate in Counselling Studies (CSK-L2) - 90 guided learning hours (GLH) completed in a classroom environment or synchronous (live) online teaching PLUS;

-- Level 3 Certificate in Counselling Studies (CST-L3) - 90 GLH in a classroom environment PLUS;
+- Level 3 Certificate in Counselling Studies (CST-L3) - 90 GLH in a classroom environment or synchronous (live) online teaching PLUS;

-- Level 4 Diploma in Therapeutic Counselling (TC-L4) - 420 GLH completed in a classroom.
+- Level 4 Diploma in Therapeutic Counselling (TC-L4) - 420 GLH completed in a classroom or 75% in the classroom and 25% synchronous (live) online teaching.
+Fully accredited with the National Counselling and Psychotherapy Society

-If you have already gained counselling skills and theory qualifications with another awarding body, NCCS will look at the number of of GLH undertaken in a classroom and what the course comprised of in relation to the learning of theory and practical skills practice.
+If you have already gained counselling skills and theory qualifications with another awarding body, NCCS will look at the number of of GLH undertaken in a classroom and what the course comprised of in relation to the learning of theory and practical skills practice and compare it to what would have been studied had you undertaken a CPCAB course.

 To start at Level 3, potential students will have completed an equivalent skills practice course that comprises of a minimum of 90 GLH and to start at Level 4 students will have completed equivalent skills and theory courses comprising of at least 180 GLH.

-If you are unsure whether this relates to you then please contact NCCS and we will arrange a telephone conversation with you.
+If you are unsure whether this relates to you then please contact NCCS to discuss.

 Psychology degrees alone DO NOT count as recognised prior learning (see FAQ section)